- 1 Access to seismic full wavefield modelling tools (WP23)

 RETREAT - a REal-time TREmor Analysis Tool (WP9)

-RETREAT is a REal-time TREmor Analysis Tool written in python, making use of the obspy framework.
-It performs frequency-wavenumber (f-k) analysis on realtime (or optionally archive) seismic array data to calculate the back azimuth and slowness values in a given time window, with the aim of aiding in the location and analysis of volcanic tremor signals.
+RETREAT (Smith & Bean, 2020) is a REal-time TREmor Analysis Tool written in python, making use of the ObsPy framework.
+It performs beamforming using frequency-wavenumber (f-k) analysis, or Least-squares beamforming, on real-time (or optionally archive) seismic array data to calculate the back azimuth and slowness values in a given time window, to aid in the location and analysis of volcanic tremor signals.
+While primarily intended as a tool for exploiting seismic array data to locate and track volcanic tremor, RETREAT also has the capability to analyze infrasonic array data to track acoustic sources.

 Full documentation on how to download, install and run the software is available here: